Last Call for FY 2021

 buyers as many are working around the clock to spend down those end-of-year dollars.

 Do you want to discuss your end-of-year offer strategy or formulate a new one for next year?
-Your PTAC counselor can be a great resource in helping you craft your plan and may suggest additional end-of-year tips of their own.
-If it's been a while since your last meeting with your PTAC counselor, now is the perfect time to request an annual check-in to discuss this topic and many others for the upcoming fiscal year.
+Your APEX Accelerator counselor can be a great resource in helping you craft your plan and may suggest additional end-of-year tips of their own.
+If it's been a while since your last meeting with your APEX Accelerator counselor, now is the perfect time to request an annual check-in to discuss this topic and many others for the upcoming fiscal year.